Prater and Leopoldstadt

 The Wurstelprater amusement park

-The Lilliputbahn — a narrow-gauge steam train that circles part of the Prater — is worth the 3€ ticket for a slow scenic loop through the chestnut trees.
-A genuine Viennese institution since 1928.
+The Lilliputbahn — a narrow-gauge steam train that has been circling part of the Prater since 1928 — is worth the modest ticket price for a slow scenic loop through the chestnut trees and meadows.
+It runs a fixed circuit several times daily from April to October, and the engine is a genuine working steam locomotive.
+Children love it; adults tend to as well.

 The Hauptallee